Policy for SocRSE Events and Initiatives Grant

 Essential

-- To display the RSE Society logo on any webpage promoting the event and the registration webpage if different.
+• To display the RSE Society logo on any webpage promoting the event and the registration webpage.

-- Appropriate social media will be used to advertise the sponsorship and the event.
-If you don’t have social media accounts (Twitter, LinkedIn etc) the Society can help with publicising your event and the sponsorship from their accounts.
+• Appropriate social media will be used to advertise the sponsorship and the event.
+If you don’t have social media accounts (X, LinkedIn etc) the Society can help with publicising your event from their accounts.

-- A brief mention at the start of each session (if a series of events, episodes etc) if appropriate.
+• A brief mention of thanks to the Society at the start of each session (if a series of events, episodes etc) if appropriate.

-- A blog post for the event to be submitted to the Society blog no later than one month after the event.
+• A blog post for the event to be submitted to the Society blog

-- The number of people who attended, for events (both remote and in-person).
+• The Society to be notified of the number of people who attended, for events (both remote and in-person).

 Desirable